Billy Strings: Me/And/Dad and live releases (2022–2024)

-Highway Prayers (2024-present)
+Highway Prayers (2024–present)

-Strings's fourth studio album (and first for Reprise Records) Highway Prayers was released on September 27, 2024.
-The album reached the first No. 1 on Billboard's all-genre Top Album Sales survey dated Oct.
-12, 2024, the first bluegrass album to do so in over 20 years.
-On November 1, 2024, during a fall tour stop in Baltimore Maryland in support of the album Strings performed the album in its entirety for the first set of the concert On January 24, 2025, Strings launched his Winter Tour in continued support of the album with three shows at Denver's Ball Arena.
+Strings' fourth studio album (and first for Reprise Records) Highway Prayers was released on September 27, 2024.
+The album reached the first No. 1 on Billboards all-genre Top Album Sales survey dated October 12, 2024, the first bluegrass album to do so in over 20 years.
+On November 1, 2024, during a fall tour stop in Baltimore, Maryland, in support of the album, Strings performed the album in its entirety for the concert's first set.
+On January 24, 2025, Strings launched his Winter Tour in continued support of the album with three shows at Denver's Ball Arena.
 The 21,000-seat arena featured the biggest crowd he'd ever played for indoors on Friday night, only to top that crowd with a new personal best on Saturday night.
-As pre-planned weeks in advance, Strings played Sunday's show for a reduced capacity configuration at Ball Arena.
+As pre-planned weeks in advance, due to lower than expected ticket sales, Strings played Sunday's show for a reduced capacity configuration at Ball Arena.
 That same year, he recorded a bluegrass cover of "Yahoos and Triangles" for the end credits of the Hulu revival of King of the Hill.

 On August 1, 2025, Strings performed an opening set for Dead & Company at San Francisco's Golden Gate Park as part of the Grateful Dead's 60th anniversary celebration.
-He later joined the band during their second set to perform "Wharf Rat."
+He later joined the band during their second set to perform "Wharf Rat".

-On November 7, 2025, Highway Prayers was nominated for Best Bluegrass Album at the 68th Annual Grammy Awards.
+On February 1, 2026, Highway Prayers won Best Bluegrass Album at the 68th Annual Grammy Awards.

+Strings is also featured on Kacey Musgraves' seventh studio album, Middle of Nowhere, released on May 1, 2026.
+He is featured on the track "Everybody Wants to Be a Cowboy".

+On June 30, 2026, Strings released the first single, "Burn the Other End", from his fifth studio album So Much for Goodbyes.
+The album, which was released on August 28, 2026, features original artwork created by Strings' late mother.

+On August 29, 2026, Strings joined Canadian death metal band Cryptopsy onstage at Ionia Freak Fair in Ionia, Michigan, performing the band's song "Open Face Surgery" on electric guitar.
+Strings curated and headlined the two-day festival and later described Cryptopsy as "one of my favorite bands of all time."